dragonBall561/better-chromium-widevine/README.md

 ## Disclaimer
-I am not responsible for any damage you do to your computer/laptop/mobile device.
+I am not responsible for any damage done to your computer/laptop/mobile device.